surniaulula/wpsso/readme.txt

 > [NEW in the Schema JSON-LD Markup v2.9.0 add-on](https://wordpress.org/plugins/wpsso-schema-json-ld/#developers):
 >
-> Automatically provides Schema Article AMP 1:1, 4:3, and 16:9 image sizes for Google (see [Google's Article AMP structured data guidelines](https://developers.google.com/search/docs/data-types/article#amp-sd) for details).
+> Automatically provides Schema Article AMP 1:1, 4:3, and 16:9 image sizes for Google (see the [Google Article AMP structured data guidelines](https://developers.google.com/search/docs/data-types/article#amp-sd) webpage for details).

 **WPSSO Core is fast, simple and makes sure your content looks great on *social and search sites* -- no matter how URLs are crawled, shared, re-shared, posted, or embedded:**